 Configure Events & Actions

-The Events & Actions section in the Admin Portal allows for creating, editing, and deleting event listeners and specific actions that these listeners handle.
+The Events & Actions section in the Admin Portal lets you create, edit, and delete event listeners and their actions.

 Actions